Concepts

 GPT for Work provides dedicated bulk tools for selected use cases, such as classification, translation, and web search, as well as a generic bulk tool for custom prompts.

-For more information, see Bulk tools in GPT for Excel and Bulk tools in GPT for Sheets.
+For more information, see Bulk AI tools in GPT for Excel and Bulk AI tools in GPT for Sheets.

 GPT functions